What is smart charging and why our energy systems need it?

 Don’t get me wrong; we at Virta love renewables!
 More than that, mastering renewables is necessary for us to slow down the clock and win our fight against climate change.

-However, there is a significant problem; renewables produced from wind and solar power depend highly on the weather and, therefore, highly volatile.
-Consequently, we can’t only rely on those to deliver a constant supply of energy to sustain our cities, factories and supermarkets.
+However, there is a significant problem; renewables produced from wind and solar power depend highly on the weather and, therefore, are highly volatile.

 How does smart charging work?

-With a regular 22kw EV charging station, we estimate that 6 or 7 hours are enough to charge an electric vehicle’s battery.
+With a standard 22kw EV charging station, we estimate that 6 or 7 hours are enough to charge an electric vehicle’s battery.
 On a 50kw fast-charging station, the time needed to fully charge a battery falls under one hour.

-With smart charging, cars can stay plugged in and only charge when it is the most efficient, both cost-wise and grid-wise (Charging during low demand periods is much more grid-friendly).
+With smart charging, cars can stay plugged in and only charge when it is the most efficient, both cost-wise and grid-wise (Charging during low-demand periods is much more grid-friendly).

 Let’s dive into data for a second.
 The two figures below demonstrate the advantages of smart charging.